usr25/Sudoku/README.md

 Place the files in a directory "dir"

-$ `go install "dir/GO/Sudoku.go"  #Binary should be placed in GOBIN`
+$ `go install "dir/GO/Sudoku.go"  #Binary should be placed in GOBIN, if it is not set type $export GOBIN=dirname`

 $ `rustc -O "dir/Rust/Sudoku.rs"  #Run the resulting binary file in $pwd`